QuasarApp/Heart/README.md

 # QuasarApp Heart
 QuasarApp Heart - it is base backend for C++/Qt projects.
+This library support work with databases and work with lite network requests.

 ## Futures
 This library consists of two levels (AbstractNode level and DataBaseNode level).